 The Yún appears as a generic keyboard and mouse, and can be programmed to control these input devices using the Keyboard and Mouse classes.

-The Yún also has USB host capabilities through Linino.
+The Yún also has USB host capabilities through Linino OS.
 You can connect peripherals like USB flash devices for additional storage, keyboards, or webcams.
 You may need to download and install additional software for these devices to work.
-For information on adding software to the AR9331, refer to the notes on using the package manager.

 The ATmega32U4 on the Arduino Yún comes preburned with a bootloader that allows you to upload new code to it without the use of an external hardware programmer.
 It communicates using the AVR109 protocol.